top of page

 [5] On the site of the future Church of the Sepulchre a shrine to Aphrodite was built and, in nearby Bethlehem, Hadrian erected a temple to Adonis over a grotto.

 [6] Palestine was settled by Philistines, a people of Greek origin, during the Late Bronze Age collapse in the twelfth century BC.
 [7] Jan Willem Drijvers, “Barsauma, Eudocia, Jerusalem, and the Temple Mount,” The Wandering Holy Man.
 The Life of Barsauma, Christian Asceticism, and Religious Conflict in Late Antique Palestine, eds.
 Johannes Hahn & Volker Menze (2020).
 [8] Much changed in the interlude, not least language.
 While Josephus had been content to write in Greek, Jews in Italy had transitioned to Hebrew by the end of the millennium.
 [9] This is the central thesis of Rebecca’s Children: Judaism and Christianity in the Roman World (1986) [10] See his Fifth and Sixth Homilies against the Jews.
 [11] Irven Resnick, “Medieval Automata and Later Medieval Judeophobia,” The Journal of Medieval Religious Cultures (2022) 48 (1): 1–20.
 [12] Sir Thomas Browne (1646; 6th ed., 1672) Pseudodoxia Epidemica, IV.x, 236-241. https://penelope.uchicago.edu/pseudodoxia/pseudo410.html [13] In Amos, I, 11; PL, XXV, 1001.
 Cf. Gaudentius, Sermo IV, CSEL, 68.
 [14] Chrysostom, Against the Jews, Homily 1. https://www.tertullian.org/fathers/chrysostom_adversus_judaeos_01_homily1.htm [15] Joshua Trachtenberg, The Devil And The Jews The Medieval Conception Of The Jew And Its Modern Antisemitism, (1946) https://archive.org/stream/in.ernet.dli.2015.177965/2015.177965.The-Devil-And-The-Jews-The-Medieval-Conception-Of-The-Jew-And-Its-Modern-Antisemitism_djvu.txt [16] These should not be confused with real Judaizing sects within the Eastern Roman empire such as the Hypsistarians who spurned the Trinity, or Melchizedekians who kept the Jewish sabbath.
 When used in a theologically accurate manner rather than as pejorative term “Judaizing” referred to groups that accepted Jewish customs, recognized apocryphal books, no longer had bishops, professed “new opinions,” or distinguished themselves by other aberrations that were justified via appeals to ultra-conservative norms.
 [17] Jews in Byzantium: Dialectics of Minority and Majority Cultures, ed.
 Robert Bonfil (2011).
 For a decent monograph, on the topic, see Bogdan Bucur, “Anti-Jewish Rhetoric…” St Vladimir’s Theological Quarterly 61:1 (2017) 39-60. https://www.trinityorthodox.ca/documents/Bucur-AntiJewishRhetoric.pdf [18] Ibid.
-[19] See Rome's Santi Quattro Coronati on the Caelian Hill for artistic evidence of the episode.
+[19] See Rome's Santi Quattro Coronati on the Caelian Hill for artistic evidence of the episode, which was probably modelled on Old Testament exempla like the confrontation between Elijah and the prophets of Baal (1 Kings 18).

 [20] “Legend of the Crucifix of Beirut,” Christian Iconography, https://www.christianiconography.info/Edited%20in%202013/Italy/beirutCrossTuscan.html [21] Saint Nicholas had a substantial presence for the majority of Byzantine rule at Hagia Sophia.
 There was a St Nicholas mosaic in the south tympanum, for example, and the St Nicholas Passage wrapped around the curve of the apse on the outside of the building.
 The chapel of Saint Nicholas was in the center of the Passage and best known for an icon of Christ.
 The Passage connected with a door in the Chapel of the Holy Well.
 Not many are familiar with St Nicholas’ passage or chapel today because in 1320 a survey of the building indicated the north and east sides of the church were in danger of collapse so Andronikos II commissioned repairs.
 Immense buttresses were erected against the church to stabilise it, destroying the chapel and passage, and massively reducing the amount of light.
 [22] “The Jew Who Stabbed the Icon” https://www.degruyter.com/document/doi/10.1515/9783110775747-053/pdf?licenseType=open-access [23] Perhaps a warped retelling of the spurious claim circulating in late antiquity that pope Sylvester had converted Constantine after miraculously curing him of leprosy.
 [24] Youval Rotman, Converts in Byzantine Italy: Local Representations of Jewish-Christian Rivalry (2012).
 [25] De Spectaculis, 30, 5-6.
 [26] Jerome borrowed several books from a Jew who had previously borrowed them from a synagogue (see Letters, 36.1).
 [27] Sensitivity regarding Christian slavery may have been a consequence of the Jewish position on Jewish slavery.
 Within the Roman empire a Jew could be slave to another for only seven years, and it was a religious duty for Jews to free brothers enslaved by the Gentiles.
 Therefore it seems probable that there were few Jewish slaves.